 My favourite Christmas carol has always been “The Little Drummer Boy.”
 The first time I heard it was on my dad’s cassette tape when I was around five or six years old (ode to the days of yore when cassette decks ruled).
 It was initially the slow bass at the beginning of the song that got me – it sounded so grand and…big, like it was really heralding this earth-shaking event.
 Also, I got a kick out of all the “pa-rum-pum-pum-pums.”

 My roommate loves to cook, which is great because I love to eat.
-Her most recent foray was into making naan bread.
+Her most recent foray was into making pita bread.
 Since she didn’t take her chapati maker from home with her when she decided to move, she had to make it by hand and in a frypan.
-Watching her, the process looked surprisingly easy and as such, we were able to triumphantly spurn the evils of fastfood for a day to enjoy homemade shawarma (thank you, Tony Stark).
+Watching her, the process looked surprisingly easy (I found out firsthand when something looks easy, it’s usually far worse – ask my biceps) and as such, we were able to triumphantly spurn the evils of fastfood for a day to enjoy homemade shawarma (thank you, Tony Stark).

 With that in mind, I found this video for garlic naan bread that looks really delicious.
-Must have my roommate try her hand at this next time.
+Could work for a next project!

 From “Ready, Steady, Eat”